26 Great Books on Vietnam

 “He was a believer.
 I could see his Buddhist upbringing in him.
 The communists could appeal to that.
 They couldn’t touch the Catholics, but the Buddhists who didn’t believe in all the mysticism were well prepared for communism.
 The communists were full of right views, right intentions, right speech, and all that.”

-Butler joined the U.S. military and was sent to language school to study Vietnamese before his tour of duty n Vietnam.
-He arrived in Vietnam already fluent.
-Through his language abilities, he was able to get to know regular Vietnamese people.
-So he saw a side of Vietnam that most American journalists and soldiers could never see.
+Butler joined the U.S. military and was sent to language school to study Vietnamese before his tour of duty in Vietnam.
+He arrived in Vietnam already fluent in the language.
+Due to his language abilities, he was able to connect with regular Vietnamese people, allowing him to see a side of Vietnam that most American journalists and soldiers could never see.

 Helen Hoang (2019)